Restream/reindexer/readme.md

 Reindexer for java is official connector, and maintained by Reindexer's team.
 It supports both builtin and standalone modes.
 To enable builtin mode support reindexer-dev should be installed.
 Check [installation instructions](cpp_src/readme.md#Installation) for details.

-For install reindexer to Java or Kotlin project add the following lines to maven project file
+To install Reindexer in a Java or Kotlin project, add the following lines to the Maven project file
 ```
 <dependency>
 	<groupId>com.github.restream</groupId>